pacocoursey/Dusk/CONTRIBUTING.md

 Want to see an icon for your favorite app?
 Want to offer an alternative icon?
 I'd love to include it.

-Please [create an issue](https://github.com/pacocoursey/dusk/issues/new?title=Icon%20Request:) with the title `Icon Request: <app name>`.
-If you have already designed the icon, please include a screenshot and a link to the SVG of the icon.
-If you have not, that's OK!
-Include some details and a link to the application and someone else will design it.
+Please [create an issue](https://github.com/pacocoursey/dusk/issues/new?title=Icon%20Request:) with the title `Icon Request: <app name>`, a link to the application, an image of the logo, and someone will design it!

-> Because Dusk icons span multiple projects (website, CLI, and react package), it is preferred that you open an issue rather than a pull request.
-This way, it can be added to each package reliably.
+If you have already designed the icon yourself, please [open a pull request](https://github.com/pacocoursey/Dusk/pulls) with the title `Add Icon: <app name>` after adding the `.svg` file to the `svg/` folder, and listing the icon in the table at the bottom of the README.

 ### Design Guidelines